simonwiles/palladio-webcomponents/README.md

 The web accessible URL to your project `.json` file.
 It is likely that you'll want to upload your project file to the same place as your webpage, but any [CORS-enabled](https://www.w3.org/wiki/CORS_Enabled) hosting should do, including things like DropBox.

 **`height` and `width` (optional):**
-You should specify a height and width for your visualization's container.
+You should specify a height and width for your visualization’s container.
 Depending on your page, this may be better done as part of your CSS; you can add a `style` attribute to the tag if needed.
 Any `height` and `width` attributes on the container tag itself will will take precedence over values from elsewhere.

 ### Gallery Component